 Be aware of the ‘when/then’ game

-If we are constantly thinking like this, it can be difficult to enjoy life in the present.
-Take notice when you are playing the ‘when/then’ game.
+Constantly thinking like this, makes it difficult to enjoy life in the present.
+Take notice when playing the ‘when/then’ game.
 See if you can start working on the ‘then’ part now!

 Focus on what you can control

-Instead of worrying about the future, bring your attention to things you can control.
+Instead of worrying about the future, focus on things you can control.

 Separate out the things within and not in your control

-At different points in our lives there are some things we have little to no control over.
+There are some things in life that we have little to no control over.
 For example, we can’t control how many points will be required for a particular college course.
 But we can focus on doing the best we can at school.